 Finally, the ESOP can help reduce one of private equity’s largest risks of investing: the exit.
 ESOP trusts stand by as willing buyers of stock or synthetic equity at fair market value.
 Having a willing buyer in hand as their investment period comes to an end can save the institutional investors time and money as they decide to exit.
 Even if they decide to take the company to market and set up a competitive bidding process, the ESOP itself can be a bidder, thereby maintaining a competitive environment that ensures a positive result for the private equity group.

 Private Equity Can Be Your Friend

-If you are part of an ESOP or considering forming an ESOP remember that private equity can be a valuable tool to provide additional liquidity in a transaction.
+If you are part of an ESOP or considering forming an ESOP, remember that private equity can be a valuable tool to provide growth capital or additional liquidity in a transaction.
 There are many options when it comes to ESOPs.
 Their flexibility as an exit strategy is one of their most attractive characteristics.